marinaaisa/workshop-nuxt-blog/README.md

 1. Go to `contents/en/blog/` to create your blog post in Markdown (.md) with this syntaxis:

-    **Remember the name of this file will be the name of the URL and it has to be the same as the `name` property inside the Markdown**
+    **Important: the name of this file will be the name of the URL and it has to be the same as the `name` property inside the Markdown's frontmatter**

     Example: